salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 _This is similar to the [Angular approach to dynamic components](https://angular.io/guide/dynamic-component-loader)._

-#### Comparison with `<lwc:dynamic lwc:is={expression}>`
+#### Comparison with `<lwc:component lwc:is={expression}>`

 With `LightningDynamicElement` the framework keeps track of references to the dynamic components and also manages its lifecycle.
-In contrast with `<lwc:dynamic>` the component author is responsible for keeping track of the custom element.
+In contrast with `<lwc:component>` the component author is responsible for keeping track of the custom element.
 This means that any dynamic component must be retrieved each time the component changes.
 Additionally, any imperatively assigned attributes or event listeners will need to be reapplied once the component changes as well.

 ## Adoption strategy

 This is a breaking change for existing user of `lwc:dynamic` as it supersedes the directive.
-However, `lwc:dynamic` directive has not reached GA and all consumers of the directive are internal.
-They will need to switch their components to change the tag names to `lwc:dynamic` and the directives from `lwc:dynamic` to `lwc:is`.
+However, the `lwc:dynamic` directive has not reached GA and all consumers of the directive are internal.
+They will need to switch their components to change the tag names to `lwc:component` and the directives from `lwc:dynamic` to `lwc:is`.

 The behavior of `lwc:is` is the same as `lwc:dynamic` when the constructor is not provided, both will not render the dynamic component of its children.
 The behavior is different when the components are rendered though, as `lwc:is` will render the custom element name rather than the custom element name used with `lwc:dynamic`.
 Component authors may need to adjust any testing that relies on this.